Josh Lowe Preview, Player Props: Rays vs. Red Sox

-The Tampa Bay Rays and Josh Lowe, who went 1-for-5 last time in action, take on Brayan Bello and the Boston Red Sox at Tropicana Field, Monday at 4:10 PM ET.
+On Tuesday, Josh Lowe (.576 slugging percentage in past 10 games, including two home runs) and the Tampa Bay Rays face the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
+First pitch is at 6:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-5) against the Guardians.
+He strung together two hits (going 2-for-4 with a double) in his last game against the Red Sox.

 Josh Lowe Game Info & Props vs. the Red Sox